ph4r05/booltest/README.md

 The file [pval_db.json](https://github.com/ph4r05/polynomial-distinguishers/blob/master/pval_db.json) contains reference z-score -> pvalue mapping for N=20 000 reference runs.

-BoolTest now supports adding pvalue database as a parameter `--ref-db path-to-db.json` If the database is not given, BoolTest tries to locate the default `pval_db.json` in the Booltest installation directory and on the path.
+BoolTest now supports adding pvalue database as a parameter `--ref-db path-to-db.json` If the database is not given, BoolTest tries to locate the default `pval_db.json` in the BoolTest installation directory and on the path.

 If the database is found, BoolTest shows also OK/reject result for the best distinguisher, given the reference database contains the data for given `(n, deg, k)` parameters.